Turning Agents into enterprise workflows.

 For AI experiences, measurement also includes answer quality, user feedback, task success, refinement behavior, escalation, and whether users can explain or act on the output.

-At Bitsight, my work connects enterprise cybersecurity workflows with product strategy, system thinking, AI interaction patterns, and delivery craft.
+My work connects enterprise cybersecurity workflows with research, strategy, system thinking, AI, and design craft.

 Exploring ways to help users understand rating movement, risk vector behavior, finding impact, confidence, and the evidence behind important changes.

-Shaping workflows that support prioritization, filtering, investigation, remediation, and progress communication across technical and non-technical audiences.
+Designing new workflows that supports forensic investigation, prioritization, remediation, and progress across technical and executive audiences.

-Using prototypes, maps, decision logs, and structured critiques to reduce ambiguity, expose dependencies, and move teams from opinion to shared product direction.
+Creating flow diagrams, system maps, decision trees, and design workshops to reduce ambiguity, expose constrains, and move teams from ambiguity to strong product vision.

 Defining UX signals around comprehension, confidence, task success, time-to-insight, adoption, AI feedback, and the quality of decisions supported by the product.